 Hot and spicy Kachoris are one of my favourite snacks Kachoris can be made with lots of different fillings but I usually make them with mung dall.
 This time, I decided to make them with fresh lilva tuver (fresh pidgeon peas) and masoor dall to make a change.
 Lilva tuver kachoris are quite popular in Gujarat.
+You can also bake these in over to serve as canapés at a party, or as part of any feast.

 Ingredients for 12 kachoris